 6 Facts about Hunger in Austria

-4. Environmental protection is an extremely important item on the nation’s political agenda.
-This includes prioritizing the availability of clean drinking water throughout the country.
-As a result of implanting the EU Water Framework Directive, the water quality in Austria’s lakes raises to “excellent levels.”
-In addition, the EU Water Framework Directive assesses the ecological state of bodies of water for best drinking practices.
+- Environmental protection is an extremely important item on the nation’s political agenda.
+Austria has prioritized the availability of clean drinking water throughout the country and, as a result of implementing the EU Water Framework Directive, the water quality in Austria’s lakes was raised to “excellent levels.”
+The Ministry of Agriculture has worked with the Federal Provinces on a “national concept” to rehabilitate protective forests.
+And the country is regarded as a pioneer within the European Union in the management of natural resources.

-It is evident that Austria has done a relatively good job of keeping its citizens fed while trying to help other nations reduce their rates of hunger as well.
-Austria is a great example of a country that is working to keep its citizens fed and healthy.
+Austria has thus focused on keeping its own citizens fed while trying to help other nations address their rates of hunger as well.

 Photo: Flickr